elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_load\_included\_css**

-Whether to load included ColorBox CSS.
+Whether to load included Colorbox CSS.
 Set to false and load in the theme's CSS file to save a request.

 	add_filter( 'lgljl_load_included_css', '__return_false' );